lhogie/idawi/README.md

-:new: **You can now [chat with other members of Idawi's community](http://webchat.ircnet.net/?channels=idawi&uio=MT11bmRlZmluZWQb1) !** :satisfied:

-*Idawi* is a Java decentralized middleware for distributed applications.
-It is developed at the [Computer Science Laboratory of the Universté Côte d'Azur](http://www.i3s.unice.fr/en/comredEn) ([Nice](https://www.google.com/maps/@43.5168069,6.6753034,5633a,35y,67.34h,76.97t/data=!3m1!1e3), France), a joint lab of [Cnrs](https://www.cnrs.fr) and [Inria Sophia Antipolis](https://www.inria.fr).
+*Idawi* ([draft](http://www.i3s.unice.fr/~hogie/idawi.pdf)) is a Java decentralized middleware for distributed applications.
+It is developed at the
+[Computer Science Laboratory of the Universté Côte d'Azur](http://www.i3s.unice.fr/en/comredEn) ([Nice](https://www.google.com/maps/@43.5168069,6.6753034,5633a,35y,67.34h,76.97t/data=!3m1!1e3), France), a joint lab of [Cnrs](https://www.cnrs.fr) and [Inria Sophia Antipolis](https://www.inria.fr).

-*Idawi* is described in this [draft](http://www.i3s.unice.fr/~hogie/idawi.pdf).

-Its most notable features include:
+Briefly, *Idawi* offers you a way to perform distributed computations.
+To this purpose it comes with the following features:
 - it has a carefully object-oriented designed with component and SOA flavors
 - it has automatized deployment/bootstrapping of components through SSH, even in the presence of firewalls and/or NATs
 - it has a novel queue-oriented model for distributed computing